-“[When the Chernobyl disaster struck], we lived 50km away, and everybody was sent to build a sarcophagus and clear the area...For three days, there was no news; nobody knew anything.
-On the third day, my father quietly listened to “Voice of America” and told me that a reactor had exploded at the Chernobyl Nuclear Power Plant.
-Everything became clear.
-For three days, radioactive dust had been flying everywhere, going toward Belarus, Poland and the Baltics—and we’d had pouring rain, and with the rain, the dust had come to us, too.
+“[When the Chernobyl disaster struck], we lived 50km away, and everybody was sent to build the sarcophagus and clear the area...For three days, there was no news; nobody knew a thing.
+On the third day, my father secretly listened to “Voice of America” and told me that a reactor had exploded at the Chernobyl Nuclear Power Plant.
+Now, it all became clear: for three days, radioactive dust had been floating everywhere, going toward Belarus, Poland and the Baltics—and we’d had pouring rain, and with the rain, the dust had come to us, too.
 Over three days, you could have picked up all you wanted and all you didn’t want.

 ...We started living under the yoke of what had happened.
 At the markets, we needed to check everything for worms.
-Before, we bought things the other way around, without worms, but now, the presence of a worm meant that you could eat the product.
+Before, we’d bought things the other way around, without worms, but now, the presence of a worm meant you could eat the produce.
 People stopped going into the woods, gathering berries, harvesting mushrooms, because everything around us was full of radiation.”

 The Dreams of Uncle Al

 The Dreams of Uncle Al (Сны Дядюшки Эла) is a fairy tale of adventure and intrigue, where dreams and waking life meld seamlessly together.
 It was published in Russian in 2010 by Liberty Publishing House in New York and self-published in English in 2015.

 Oleg Yurganov is a Russian nonfiction and children's author who has published five books in Belarus.
 His books have found audiences in countries as distant and varied as Israel, Australia, Ukraine, Afghanistan and Uganda.